 Get out your trusty parchment paper and create a sling.
-You can do this by measuring your paper to the exact size of the bottom of your pan, then adding a little more length to go up the two sides as well.
+You can do this by measuring your your piece of parchment paper to the exact size of the bottom of the pan, then adding a little more length to go up the two sides as well.
 This way, when your cake is ready to come out, you can simply grab these two pieces sticking up from the sides and lift your cake out.

 If you'd prefer a different way of prepping your pan, you can use cooking spray and spray the entirety of the inside of the pan.
 As well, you can use a cake pan that has a bottom that you can push up.
 This is always a handy way of getting your cake to slide up and out, nice and easy.

 Personally, I like the sling method.
 But I have had times where I cut the parchment paper too soon and forgot to make it long enough for a sling.
 When this happens, I opt for counting on my pan with the pushable bottom or use a springform pan.

 Hopefully, these methods can help you along the way while making this delicious air fryer cheesecake!

 While sweetened condensed milk is not a very common ingredient found in German baking, you could use Gezuckerte Kondensmilch (sugared condensed milk), which would be the one available in German stores.